nakamasato/kubernetes-training/contents/kubernetes-operator/README.md

     - https://cloud.redhat.com/blog/kubernetes-operators-best-practices
     1. Return the error in the status of the object.
     1. Generate an event describing the error.
+- Webhook
+    - admission webhook
+        - mutating webhook
+        - validating webhook
+    - conversion webhook
+        - hub & spoke
+        - isConvertible: need to have Hub & all non-Hub types must be able to convert to/from Hub
+        - request & response: ConversionReview
 ## 6. Tools
 - https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/controller/controllerutil
 - https://github.com/spf13/cobra: a library for creating powerful modern CLI applications & a program to generate applications and command files.